 Date: Friday 21st February 2020 - International Day of the Tourist Guide

 Location: Royal Naval Club and Royal Albert Yacht Club, Portsmouth

-Event details: There will be two speakers in the afternoon, with optional events in the morning.
-More information will follow, along with an event booking link, shorty.
+Event details: There were two speakers in the afternoon, with optional events in the morning.
+Further deails were communicated via email to members, along with an event booking link.